fabiocicerchia/salmonjs/README.md

 ## Features

  * Command Line Interface
- * Reorder query string params for get and post for uniqueness
+ * Catch and handle all the events bound to DOM elements (regardless how they have been set)
+ * Follows any 3xx redirect, JS document.location and meta redirect (can be disabled)
+ * Ignore duplicated URLs / requests and external URLs
  * HTTP authentication
- * Handle events bound with `addEventListener`, HTML attributes (`on*`)
- * Exclude external URIs in the crawling
- * Process the page using PhantomJS
- * Generate report for each page crawled
+ * Generate report for each page crawled, with: 6
   * Screenshot
-  * HTTP header
+  * HTTP headers
   * HTTP method
-  * Data sent
+  * Data sent (GET and POST)
   * Page output
   * Execution time
   * Console messages
   * Alerts, Confirmations & Prompts
   * Errors
-  * List of requests
+  * List of successful and failed requests
+ * Multiple crawlers working asynchronously one URL each one
+ * Support for the following HTML tags: a, area, base, form, frame, iframe, img, input, link, script
+ * URL normalisation
+ * Process the web page using PhantomJS or CasperJS
+ * Pricessing the output content only if it's HTML

 ## Dependencies